AdlerFarHorizons/NITELite-pipeline/README.md

 For this command to work you must download and run [docker desktop](https://www.docker.com/products/docker-desktop/).

+TODO: Don't have the user clone, just have them run it instead.

 ## Running the pipeline

 To run the pipeline, navigate to the main directory for this repository (the